My Sister is Using Drugs, How Do I Help Her?

 Statistics on Addiction

-• Around 61 million people in the United States were reported to have used illicit drugs in the past year.
+• Approximately 61 million people in the United States reported using illicit drugs in the past year.

 My Sister is Using Drugs?
 Why?

-Some people may become addicted due to genetic predisposition, while others may start using drugs or alcohol as a way to cope with stress or trauma.
+• Coping Mechanism: Others may start using drugs or alcohol as a way to cope with stress, trauma, or emotional pain.

-Environmental influences, such as peer pressure or the availability of substances in the home, can also contribute to addiction.
+• Environmental Influences: Peer pressure, availability of substances in the home, and other environmental factors can contribute to addiction.

-Talking with your sister and understanding her underlying motivations may help you better understand why she became addicted and how you can best help her in her recovery journey.
+Having an open and honest conversation with her is important to understand your sister’s situation better.
+By listening to her story and understanding her underlying motivations, you can gain valuable insight into why she became addicted and how you can best support her in her recovery journey.

 How Do I Tell if My Sister is Using Drugs?